-This is an unusual move to get a quick influx of cash.
-But United Airlines frequent flyers probably won’t see much change – at least for right now.
+This is an unprecedented move to get a quick influx of cash.
+But frequent flyers probably won’t see much change – at least for right now.

 See related: Prepping your post-pandemic rewards travel strategy